 By having clear objectives from the start, you can stay focussed on what the website is designed to achieve, not just what you think should be improved at a given moment.

 Your goals also form the backbone of your website marketing.
 For example, if your website is all about getting people to download brochures, then you know that your social media campaigns, email marketing and other forms of traffic acquisition, will all need to be centred around this goal.

-There are five main areas that objectives fall under, so the first step is to define what your website can offer each area.
+There are five main areas that goals fall under, so the first step is to define what your website can offer each area.

 - Sales – your website should most likely be generating sales or quality leads.

-- Customer Service – think about how you can your website as part of your customer service offering.
+- Customer Service – think about how you can make your website part of your customer service offering.
 For example by providing your contact details and answers to frequently asked questions.

 - Reducing Costs – could your website save money?
 For example, by putting information online you could reduce print, postage and service costs.

 - Customer Interaction – a website doesn’t have to be a one-way street.
 Could you use it to allow customers to communicate with you through content such as surveys, articles and competitions?

 - Building your brand – what experience do you want your website visitors to have and how does that fit in with your brand?

 Go through the steps above and think how the website can achieve each one.
 Set SMART (Specific Measurable Achievable Realistic) objectives.